gladisProgramando/YipitDataChallenge/readme.md

 ## Setup and Running

 1.  **Clone/Download:** Get the project files onto your local machine.
-2.  **Environment File:** Create a '.env' file in the project root directory (where 'docker-compose.yaml' is located).
-Copy the contents from the provided example '.env' file.
-    *   **Important:** Adjust 'AIRFLOW_UID' and 'AIRFLOW_GID' in '.env' to match your host system's user and group ID to avoid file permission issues with mounted volumes (like the 'output' directory).
-Run 'id -u' and 'id -g' in your terminal to find these values.
+2.  **Environment File:** In the '.env' file I did not add 'AIRFLOW_UID' and 'AIRFLOW_GID', becuase I am using windows system, but if you are using other o.s, please  in '.env' uncommented those values.
+To know the values, please Run 'id -u' and 'id -g' in your terminal to find these values.
 3.  **Build the Custom Airflow Image:**
-    '''bash
-    docker-compose build
+    Run the instruction: forcing a clean building docker-compose build --no-cache
-    '''
-4.  **Initialize Airflow Database & User:** (Only needs to be run once)
+4.  **Initialize Airflow Database & User:**
-    '''bash
-    docker-compose run --rm airflow-webserver airflow db init
+    Run the instruction: (Only needs to be run once) docker-compose run --rm airflow-webserver airflow db init
     # Or use the airflow-init service defined in docker-compose:
     # docker-compose up airflow-init # This will run init and create the default user
     '''
-    *(The provided 'docker-compose.yaml' includes an 'airflow-init' service that handles 'db init' and user creation automatically when starting up for the first time.)*
+    *(The provided 'docker-compose.yml' includes an 'airflow-init' service that handles 'db init' and user creation automatically when starting up for the first time.)*

 5.  **Start Airflow Services:**
-    '''bash
+    Run the instructions:
     docker-compose up -d
-    '''

     This command starts the Airflow webserver, scheduler, postgres database (and Redis/worker if configured) in detached mode.

-6.  **Access Airflow UI:** Open your web browser and navigate to 'http://localhost:8080'.
+6.  **Access Airflow UI:** Open your web browser and navigate to http://localhost:8080
     *   Login with the default credentials (unless changed in 'airflow-init' command or manually):
         *   Username: 'admin'
         *   Password: 'admin'